FederatedAI/FedLCM/doc/Getting_Started_FATE.md

 </div>

 > Most of the steps are the same as configuring an exchange; see more in the note above.
-> Choose the "chart for FATE cluster v1.6.1 with site-portal" chart to deploy FATE clusters with site-portal support.
+> Choose the "chart for FATE cluster v1.9.1 with site-portal" chart to deploy FATE clusters with site-portal support.

+By default, FedLCM can deploy the external engine components (Spark, HDFS and Pulsar) as Kubernetes deployment along with core FATE components.
+Alternatively, if we already have any of these services running we can optionally ask FedLCM to use these existing engines instead of deploying new ones.
+To do so, we can refer to [this document](./FATE_External_Engine.md).

 Finally, get the yaml content, verify it is correct and click `SUBMIT`.